A legacy to Literature

 - £150 contributes to the development of our online library

-- £500 pays for one teachers’ masterclass
+- £500 pays for one online workshop

-- £1,000 enables us to host one Schools Outreach session
+- £1,000 enables us to host one schools outreach session

 - £2,500 covers the cost of a special event for 200 state secondary school pupils

-A word from our President
+A word from our President Emeritus

 The Royal Society of Literature honours English writing at its finest.
 Through talks, debates and readings we help to celebrate the past and vitalise the future.
 But our work can never be taken for granted.
 We rely not only on membership subscriptions, but on the generosity of donors.
 Legacies bequeathed in a will, even modest ones, can be especially important.